iScsc/blog.iscsc.fr/README.md

 sudo chmod -R g+w build/blog
 ```

-> you should check first the consistency of the server name (iscsc.fr/localhost) in those files: `nginx.conf`, ...
+> you should check first the consistency of the server name (iscsc.fr/localhost) in those files: `nginx.conf`, `docker-compose.yml`, workflows in `.github/workflows` ...

-Start the nginx container to serve requests:
+- *Start* the nginx container to serve requests:
 ```sh
 docker compose build blog
 docker compose up --detach blog
 ```

+> **Note:**
-> Note: before the next step make sure that when cloning the repository you also fetched the git submodule!
+> Before the next step make sure that when cloning the repository you also fetched the git submodule!

-Then build the static website, `./build/blog/prod` is a volume shared with both containers so building the website will automatically "update" it for nginx.
+- *Build* the static website, `./build/blog/prod` is a volume shared with both containers so building the website will automatically "update" it for nginx.
 ```sh
 docker compose up builder
 ```